-The most common causes of performance issues are inefficient queries, callouts, and DML statements causing cascading updates.
-Identifying which particular process is causing problems frequently involves the use of debug logs, which, when viewed with the right tools, can provide valuable insights into performance bottlenecks.
-Performance analysis typically begins on the client side with the help of tools such as Chrome Developer Tools, and continues to the server side, where debug logs and SOQL queries can be analyzed.
+Salesforce provides and recommends tools and techniques for analyzing Apex code or triggers when data and performance issues are encountered.
+The available methods, procedures, and considerations when troubleshooting are discussed.
+One of the most common causes of performance issues are inefficient queries, callouts, and DML statements causing cascading updates.
+Identifying which particular process is causing problems frequently involves the use of debug logs which, when viewed with the right tools, can provide valuable insights into performance bottlenecks.
+Performance analysis typically begins on the client-side with the help of tools, such as ChromeDeveloper Tools, and continues to the server-side where debug logs and SOQL queries can be analyzed.

-To prepare successfully for the PD2 certification exam, we recommend to work through our
+To prepare successfully for the certification exam, we recommend to work through our

 Platform Developer 2

-Every topic objective explained thoroughly.
 The most efficient way to study the key concepts in the exam.

 Platform Developer 2